serqco/qabstracts/codebook.md

   related work, what is known.
 - code `gap`:
-  A statement of what is not yet known or what is so far difficult to achieve in research or in practice.
+  A statement of what is not yet known or what is so far difficult to achieve in research or in practice which directly leads over to the topic of the present work (the `objective`).
 - code `need`:
-  A postulate about what research needs to be performed.
+  A postulate about what research needs to be performed which directly leads over to the topic of the present work (the `objective`).

 ### 2.4 Core codes for _Study Description_